An Early Fast Pace Surprises Even Iditarod Veterans

 “Maybe later in the race,” he says.
 “There will be something different that I do but up until the next few runs, it’s pretty similar to last year.”

 Dog care is crucial in the early part of the race.
 Ken Anderson had just doled out snacks to his team as Defending champion Dallas Seavey pulled into the yard for some rest nearby.
 But the veteran from Fox barely looked up.
 Right now, his eyes are on his own dogs.
 “To me, I could be racing against no one.
 To me it’s just getting those dogs to Nome as fast as I can and that’s kind of boring,” he laughs.
-“But it does me no good to key off what other people are doing until the end where maybe you might push a little harder than you otherwise would want to,”
+“But it does me no good to key off what other people are doing until the end where maybe you might push a little harder than you otherwise would want to,” he says.

 Just across the dog yard, a small woman, clad in pink, was organizing dog booties.
 DeeDee Jonrowe started the Iditarod for the 31st time this year.
 She knows better than to think of racing for real before she completes her mandatory 24 hour layover.
 “This early in the race, I really just need to run what I’ve trained my dogs to do,” says Jonrowe.
 “If I start chasing other people’s races, I’ll be just patching other things back together later.”